Lapin0t/phd-manuscript/main/01_introduction.typ

 proofs and argumentative dialogues is most likely as old as logic itself.

-Although it has been motivated as a practical tool for reasoning with observational equivalence, and that its flexibility has been demonstrated to apply to a number of advanced programming language features, game semantics has not yet truly gone out of the hands of the game semanticists and into the everyday toolkit of the generalist programming language researcher.
-This can be contrasted e.g. with the framework of _logical relations_, also known as
+Although it has been motivated as a practical tool for reasoning with observational equivalence, and although its flexibility has been demonstrated to apply to a number of advanced programming language features, game semantics has not yet truly gone out of the hands of the game semanticists and into the everyday toolkit of the generalist programming language researcher.
+This can be contrasted, e.g., with the framework of _logical relations_, also known as
 #nm[Tait]'s method of computability~#mcite(<Tait67>), which has
 interesting use cases~#mcite(dy: 3em, <DreyerNB12>) and which enjoys a very large number of introductory material, tutorials and other proof walk-through.
 While game